 Walking and hiking are only part of the picture though, as the Beacons Beacons offer so much more than that, for those who want to challenge themselves or experience some high-adrenaline fun.
 Take to the water in a canoe or kayak, with waters suitable for beginners or those with plenty of experience.
 Not for the faint-hearted, caving is also a popular experience in the Brecon Beacons National Park, and again, there are opportunities for those new to caving and those who have already built up a level of skills.
 Mountain biking is also hugely popular, and once bitten by the mountain biking bug, you’ll be off exploring the peaks and trails, combining hairy descents and challenging forest tracks with more gentle rides alongside rivers or streams.
 It’s a great sport that combines physical and mental agility with endurance, stamina and tactical decision-making - all whilst zooming through the most incredible Brecon Beacons landscapes.

 For those who want to simply kick back and relax whilst on a trip in the Brecon Beacons, there are plenty of places to explore, where old traditions and a more simple way of life still hold fast.
 The cheerful market towns of Brecon and Abergavenny are charming and packed with independent shops and boutiques, as well as fascinating local museums and impressive galleries.
 With a dozen medieval castles to choose from, history lovers will have plenty to keep them busy.
 Dinefwr Castle, sitting high above the pretty town of Llandeilo, gives stunning panoramic views across the surrounding countryside, whilst nearby, the imposing ruins of Carreg Cennen Castle, perched on a rocky hillside, talk to visitors of myths and legends from centuries past.

-All of the Brecon Beacons accommodation owners offer a warm Welsh welcome to visitors from far and wide.
-Choose your accommodation and look forward to exploring this wonderful area of Wales.
+All of the accommodation owners offer a warm Welsh welcome to visitors from far and wide.
+Choose your accommodation and look forward to exploring the Brecon Beacons, this wonderful area of Wales.

 Since 1999 Wales Tourists Online has been providing guests with the means to find their ideal holiday in Wales.
 From B&Bs to campsites, hotels to cottages, we have a superb choice of stunning accommodation throughout Wales.